hemalatha1811/Weather_App/README.md

 2. Install the required package:

-Pip install tk
+      -  Pip install tk
-pip install requests
+      - pip install requests

-3. Get a free API key from OpenWeatherMap and put it in the code where it says "YOUR_API_KEY".
+3. Get a free API key from OpenWeatherMap and put it in the code where it says "Replace with your API key".

 4. Run the app